Mattcreates25/West_nile_virus/README.md

 ## introduction

 West Nile virus (WNV), a member of the Flavivirus genus, is transmitted in an enzootic cycle involving birds as amplifying hosts and mosquitoes as vectors, which can ultimately be transmitted to mammals, considered dead-end hosts, causing disease outbreaks in horses and/or humans.
 Currently, the virus is considered a recurrent zoonosis with a wide geographic distribution.
-Phylogenetically, WNV is classified into eight lineages.The Andalusian viral samples belonged to lineage 1 and were relatively similar to those of previous outbreaks which occurred in the Mediterranean region.
+Phylogenetically, WNV is classified into eight lineages.
+The Andalusian viral samples belonged to lineage 1 and were relatively similar to those of previous outbreaks which occurred in the Mediterranean region.
 A phylogenetic analysis was performed on the obtained consensus genomes in the context of a world-wide representative set of WNVs.

 ## Our objectives
 1. Download sequences
-2. Phylogenetics Analysis
+2. Phylogenetic Analysis
 3. Document your work in GitHub
 4. Prepare a presentation for the same